-The class A and B notes pay interest on a designated date each month, at a rate of SONIA plus a margin.
-The first interest payment date (IPD) is on April 25, 2024.
+The senior and junior instruments pay interest in arrears on a designated date each month, at a rate of SONIA plus a margin.
+The first interest payment date (IPD) is on May 28, 2024.

-On each monthly IPD, the issuer applies to the priority of payments any asset collections, net swap receipts, and amounts from the cash reserve over the previous month, in the order outlined in table 8.
+On each monthly IPD, the issuer applies to the priority of payments any asset collections, net swap receipts, and amounts from the cash reserve over the previous month, in the order outlined in table 9.

-Priority of Priority of payments (simplified) 1 Taxes.
+Priority of payments (simplified)

+1 Taxes.

 2 Payments to the trustee.

 3 Servicer fees.

 4 Senior fees, including payments to the corporate services provider, and data protection trustee.

+Priority o f payments (simplified) (cont.)
 5 Payments to the swap counterparty (except termination payments if the swap counterparty is the defaulting party or downgraded below threshold).
-6 Interest on the class A notes.
-7 Interest on the class B notes.
+6 Interest on the senior instruments.
+7 Interest on the junior instruments.
 8 Top-up cash reserve up to required level.
-9 Class A notes' principal up to the principal payment amount (sequential or pro rata).
-10 Class B notes' principal up to the principal payment amount (sequential or pro rata).
+9 Senior instruments' principal up to the principal payment amount (sequential or pro rata).
+10 Junior instruments' principal up to the principal payment amount (sequential or pro rata).
 11 Payments to the swap counterparty not paid above.
 12 Interest and principal on the subordinated loan.
 13 All remaining amounts back to VWFS UK through a final success fee.

-During the revolving period, once the target overcollateralization levels for the class A and B notes are reached, the issuer uses the excess proceeds to pay the subordinated loan.
+During the revolving period, once the target overcollateralization levels for the senior and junior instruments are reached, the issuer uses the excess proceeds to pay the subordinated loan.